Intellectual Property Policy

-In relation to any grant of rights, licenses, warranties or undertakings sought by any person in relation to IP owned by or licensed to the University, these shall only be granted subject to the University’s approval procedures.
-No member of staff or any student is authorised to give or purport to give any such grant, license, warranties and/or undertakings on the University’s behalf.
+In relation to any grant of rights, licences, warranties or undertakings sought by any person in relation to IP owned by or licenced to the University, these shall only be granted subject to the University’s approval procedures.
+No member of staff or any student is authorised to give or purport to give any such grant, licence, warranties and/or undertakings on the University’s behalf.

 When undertaking University work from which IP may be expected to arise all persons bound by this policy must: